-The spatial complexity contributes significantly to the computational burden for large-scale systems because $N$ is large.
+The spatial complexity contributes significantly to the computational burden for large-scale systems because $\ndof $ is large.
 However, the temporal complexity is also significant for such problems.
-First, the number of total time steps $\totalTS$ is often proportional to $N$.
+First, the number of total time steps $\totalTS$ is often proportional to a fractional power of $\ndof$.
 This occurs because refining the mesh in space often necessitates a decrease in the time-step size to balance the spatial and temporal errors.\footnote{This is not necessarily true for explicit time-integration schemes, when the time-step size is limited by stability rather than accuracy.
-In this case, Krysl et al.\ \citep{krysl_nl_rom_dynam_struct_01} showed that employing a low-dimensional subspace for the state improves stability and therefore permits a larger time-step size.
+In this case, Krysl et al.\ \citep{krysl_nl_rom_dynam_struct_01} showed that employing a low-dimensional subspace for the state may improve stability and therefore permit a larger time-step size.
 As a result, the reduced-order state equations can be solved fewer times than the full-order state equations.} Second, the average number of Newton-like iterations $\newtonItsAvg$ can be large when the problem is highly nonlinear and large time steps are taken, which is common for implicit integrators.
-Under these conditions, the initial guess for the Newton solver, which is often taken to be a polynomial extrapolation of the unknown, can be far from the true value of the unknowns.
+Under these conditions, the initial guess for the Newton solver, which is often taken to be a polynomial extrapolation of the unknown, can be far from the true value of the unknown.

 In many cases (e.g., linear multi-step methods, single-stage Runge--Kutta schemes), $s=1$.
-For this reason, and for the sake of notational clarity, the rest of this paper assumes $s=1$, and $\unknown^n$ designates the value of the unknown variable at time $t^{n,1}$.
+For this reason, and for the sake of notational clarity, the remainder of this paper assumes $s=1$, and $\unknown^n$ designates the value of the unknown variable at time $t^{n,1}$.
 However, we note that the proposed technique can be straightforwardly extended to $s>1$.